Find Trade Colleges

 Goldsboro, NC

-Our 2023 rankings named Wayne Community College the most popular school in North Carolina for dental support services students working on their associate degree.
-Located in the small city of Goldsboro, Wayne Community College is a public college with a small student population.
+Our analysis found Wayne Community College to be the most popular school for dental support services students who want to pursue a associate degree in North Carolina.
+Located in the city of Goldsboro, Wayne Community College is a public college with a small student population.

 Read More…

 Out of the 15 schools in North Carolina that were part of this year’s ranking, Coastal Carolina Community College landed the # 3 spot on the list.
-Located in the city of Jacksonville, Coastal Carolina Community College is a public school with a small student population.
+Located in the small city of Jacksonville, Coastal Carolina Community College is a public college with a small student population.

 Women make up 95% of the dental support majors at the school.